spacetelescope/reference-file-testing-tool/docs/usage.rst

 Using user-supplied test data
 =============================

 The basic component of the Reference File Testing Tool is the ``test_reference_file`` function.
 After `installing the package <install.html>`_ it can be called from the command line with::

     test_reference_file /path/to/my/reference_file --data /path/to/some_uncal.fits

 where the ``--data`` argument is some suitable level 1b JWST data.
-This will run the JWST calibration pipeline on the uncalibrated data overriding the default reference file with the one supplied
+This will run the JWST calibration pipeline on the uncalibrated data overriding the default reference file with the one supplied.

 Alternatively, one can call the `~reftest.reftest.test_reference_file()` function from within a python session::